Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

 This guide walks you through creating and deploying your first ticket transfer contract, based on a ticket-app and a simple-token app, by using Hylé and RISC Zero.

-Find the source code here:
+Find the source code for both contracts here:

 - [ticket-app](https://github.com/Hyle-org/examples/tree/feat/ticket-app/ticket-app)
 - [simple-token](https://github.com/Hyle-org/examples/tree/feat/ticket-app/simple-token)